WEC Hypercar at a glance

 (c) BMW M Motorsport

 BMW are competing with their BMW M Hybrid V8 in the IMSA WeatherTech SportsCar Championship in 2023.
-They are expected to enter the FIA World Endurance Championship in 2024.
+They are also joining the FIA World Endurance Championship for 2024.

 • Car: BMW M Hybrid V8